jruby-gradle/jruby-gradle-plugin/README.md

     // Use the default GEM installation directory defaultGems()

-    // Add this directory to the list of GEM installation directories gemDir '/path/to/my/gemDir'
+    // Add this GEM installation directory to the JAR.
+    // Can be called more than once for additional directories gemDir '/path/to/my/gemDir'

     // Make the JAR executable and use the default main class